treasure-data/td-cordova-sdk/docs/api.md

 ## isCustomEventEnabled
 `isCustomEventEnabled(success)` <br /><br />
 **Description:** <br />
-Whether or not the custom event tracking is enable.
+Whether or not the custom event tracking is enabled.

 | Param | Type | Description |